• Skip to main content

 Regulations on size and weight

-To be considered an eRideable they must be no more than 125cm long, 70cm wide and 135cm high, weigh 25kg or less, and must not be capable of travelling faster than 25km/h when propelled by the motor on level ground. eRideables that weigh more than 25kg are not legal to ride on roads and paths in WA.
+An eRideable must be no more than 125cm long, 70cm wide and 135cm high, weigh 25kg or less, and must not be capable of travelling faster than 25km/h when propelled by the motor on level ground. eRideables that weigh more than 25kg are not legal to ride on roads and paths in WA.

 What are the rules about speed and speed limits?

-Under the rules, if an eRideable is ridden on an ordinary footpath, it must not exceed 10km/h.
-On shared paths and bicycle paths, and on local roads where the speed limit is 50km/h or less and there are no road markings, they can travel no more than 25km/h.
+Under the rules, if an eRideable is ridden on an ordinary footpath or pedestrian crossing, it must not exceed 10km/h.
+On shared paths and bicycle paths, and on local roads where the speed limit is 50km/h or less and there are no dividing lines, they can travel no more than 25km/h.

 Do you need a helmet?